DaveBackus/Data_Bootcamp/Markdown/related_courses.md

 ### Related courses

 Running list of NYU courses that involve significant amounts of programming.
 Organized by area.
+These are graduate courses, but some of them have undergraduate versions.
 Work in progress, comments and corrections welcome.

 #### MBA courses